JohnArcher/vscode-hollywood-mal/README.md

 * Hollywood specific syntax highlighting including a [Light and Dark Theme](#dark-and-light-theme)
 * Hollywood specific [Code Snippets](#code-snippets)
+* [Go to definition](#go-to-definition) functionallity for variables, constants, and functions
+* [Document Symbols](#document-symbols) for showing your variables, constants, and functions in the Outline and Breadcrump view and for easy code navigation
 * Code indention
 * Code folding